marcriehm/kubernetes-research/Objects.md

 to node-ip:nodePort will be routed (via IPVS round-robin again) to one of the underlying Pods.

 A *LoadBalancer* Service builds on top of a NodePort Service by adding an externally-routable public IP address.
-LoadBalancers can therefore be used for network ingress; see, however, the Ingress
+LoadBalancers can therefore be used for network ingress; see, however, the Ingress Object which provides another option.

+Note that all Services are at Layer 4 in the network stack and so they know nothing of the specific L7 protocol in use (e.g. HTTP).

 The name LoadBalancer might cause some confusion: it is important to recognize that both ClusterIP and NodePort Services are load-balanced in their own rights.

+See [here](./Services/ip-webapp-loadbalancer.yaml "LoadBalancer example") for an example of LoadBalancer YAML.

 See https://cloud.google.com/kubernetes-engine/docs/concepts/network-overview and
 https://kubernetes.io/docs/concepts/services-networking/service/ for interesting explanations of how Services